L0V3Y0UT00/BULK-DOWNLOADER/README.md

 ```

 ### Instructions
-1. Copy the above text.
+1. Copy the above Markdown text.
 2. Create or open a file named `README.md` in your project directory (e.g., in the `BULK-DOWNLOADER` folder).
 3. Paste the content into `README.md` and save the file.
-4. If you're using a Git repository, commit and push the file to make it visible on GitHub.
+4. If using a Git repository, commit and push the file to make it visible on GitHub.

-Let me know if you need help with any specific step!
+Let me know if you need further assistance or modifications!
-chmod +x v8.sh && ./v8.sh